 This trial is testing stand-tending and rehabilitation (replacement) treatments in a 36-year-old, height-repressed lodgepole pine stand to determine what regime might provide the most cost-effective means of increasing timber productivity.
 Key among the preliminary (3rd-year) findings for the stand-tending treatments is that fertilization, even in very dense unthinned stands, increased the average annual height growth significantly.
 Thinning alone produced a diameter-growth response but no height-growth response, and a combination of thinning and fertilization resulted in the largest height- and diameter-growth responses.
 Although longer-term performance results for the rehabilitation treatments are still to come, the trial findings to date show the potential for growth revitalization using stand-tending treatments in the large areas of height-repressed, wildfire-origin lodgepole pine in British Columbia?s Interior.

 Newsome, T.A., Perry, J..
-2007.
+2003.
 Stand-tending and Rehabilitation Treatment Options for 36-year-old, Height-repressed Lodgepole Pine.
 British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR7

 Topic: FLNRORD Research Program